DazzlingCodeClass/dazzDuino/README.md

 ---

 *Our children are our future, and this repo is just one extension of one organization trying to help further the education of children.
-Electronics is an amazing microcosmic world that feeds into so many other areas of interest in sciecne and engineering.
+Electronics is an amazing microcosmic world that feeds into so many other areas of interest in science and engineering.
 Take the leap, and expand your knowledge and your child's.*

 ---